Ethiopia's Tigray conflict deepens ethnic rifts | DW | 08.12.2021

 This killing of Oromo singer and activist Haacaaluu Hundeessaa in 2020 further inflamed Oromo grievances against Abiy's government

-As for the TPLF, they were generally despised before the conflict broke out thanks to the corruption and repression of the TPLF-led coalition that dominated Ethiopia's politics for the 27 years before Abiy's appointment.
+As for the TPLF, they used to be generally despised before the conflict broke out because of the corruption and repression of the TPLF-led coalition that had dominated Ethiopia's politics for the 27 years before Abiy's appointment.

 They were even "unpopular" in Tigray because "the TPLF elite were really just pursuing their own wealth and their own lives," Woldemariam told DW.